shrayolacrayon/pubsub/README.md

 # pubsub

-Implementation of a native pubsub system that has register and broadcast functionality.
+Implementation of a naive pubsub system that has register and broadcast functionality.